iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 to work best for a specific use case with the Vertiq teetering and flapping propellers.

 The pulsing magnitude and pulsing phase angle also exist in an X and Y coordinate system.
 By adjusting the value of X and Y in the coordinate system, the propeller will change its angle appropriately.
 It is also possible to change the pulsing magnitude and pulsing phase to alter the position and strength of the pulse.
-The X and Y coordinate system with the pulsign magnitude and pulsing phase angle as well as their associated X and Y commands are explained in the diagram below.
+The X and Y coordinate system with the pulsing magnitude and pulsing phase angle as well as their associated X and Y commands are explained in the diagram below.

 .. figure:: ../_static/manual_images/pulsing/pulsing_vectors.png